carbon-language/carbon-lang/llvm/docs/SpeculativeLoadHardening.md

 misspeculated, we need to apply this to loads in a way that ensures they do not leak secret data.
-There are two primary techniques for this: we can either harden the loaded value to prevent observation, or we can harden the address itself to prevent the load from occuring.
+There are two primary techniques for this: we can either harden the loaded value to prevent observation, or we can harden the address itself to prevent the load from occurring.
 These have significantly different performance tradeoffs.